Maximus7474/Squad44Bot/README.md

 The `.env` file is set to be ignored, the reason being that your discord Bots token is in it and should be kept private.
 Even if Discord has a system in place to change/suspend your token if found on the web don't rely on it, keep it private.
 So don't alter the `.gitignore` as piece of advice for people not knowing how git works.

+## Credits
+Thanks to [FissionFeline](https://github.com/FissionFeline) for the template used to get the bot started.
+You can find it [here](https://github.com/FissionFeline/discord-js-template) to use it yourself and start or continue learning __discord.js__